What is Rh incompatibility?

 There are four big blood types: B, A, O, and AB.
 The kinds are based on materials on the surface of the blood cells.
 Another blood form is named Rh.
 Human blood type inherits Rh factor type from their parents.
 A small percentage of Individuals are Rh-negative, although most Individuals are Rh-positive.
 This means they lack the Rh protein.

 Your body will produce antibodies (proteins) against the baby’s Rh-positive blood.
-These antibodies usually don’t cause problems during the pregnancy.
+These antibodies usually don’t cause problems during pregnancy.
 This is due to the fact that the baby is born before lots of the antibodies grow.

-When they’ve formed however, the antibodies stay in your body.
+When they’ve formed, however, the antibodies stay in your body.
 Thus, Rh incompatibility is far more likely to cause difficulties in second or later pregnancies (if the infant is Rh-positive).